An evening of jazz in the Wesley Fellowship Hall.

 About Jazz at Wesley

-Jazz at Wesley is a not-for-profit music program located in the heart of Chevy Chase, DC.
+Jazz@Wesley is a not-for-profit music program located in the heart of Chevy Chase, DC.
 It features some of the best jazz musicians in the DMV.
-Tiya Adé, a renowned vocalist, curates each show.
-She books well-established artists that are highly respected in the DC jazz scene as well as exciting newcomers.
+Tiya Adé, a renowned vocalist, curates each show, booking both well-established artists and exciting newcomers.

-Located two blocks north of Politics and Prose, Jazz at Wesley brings much-needed live entertainment to upper northwest DC.
+Located two blocks north of Politics and Prose, Jazz@Wesley brings much-needed live entertainment to upper northwest DC.
 Established in 2010, it has been called a "hidden gem" of the DC jazz scene.
-It takes place at the Wesley Campus of National United Methodist Church (NUMC).
+It takes place at Wesley United Methodist Church (5312 Connecticut Avenue, NW).

 Jazz at Wesley volunteers